AnthonyAstige/eslint-plugin-astige/docs/plugins/astige-javascript.md

 ### `no-import-as`

-Disallows using the `as` keyword in import statements, enforcing direct named imports.
+Disallows using the `as` keyword in import statements, enforcing direct named imports:

 **❌ Incorrect:**